yedidyakfir/rapyer/docs/documentation/atomic-actions.md

 **Consider alternatives for:**
 - Single field updates (use `field.asave()`)
 - Complex conditional logic requiring current values (use lock context manager)
-- Operations on unsupported types (use explicit async methods)
+- Operations requiring complex Python logic or conditional branching

 The pipeline context manager provides the most intuitive way to ensure your Redis operations are atomic while keeping your code clean and readable.